-Do you love reading and hearing beautiful. poetic language?
+Do you love reading and hearing beautiful, poetic language?
 Or are you in search of famous love poems or letters that can inspire your own writing?
-The most romantic books of poems and love letters in this collection, from both contemporary authors as well as past masters, may furnish the words you seek.
+The most romantic books of poems and love letters in this collection, from both contemporary authors as well as past masters, may supply you with the words you seek.

 Perhaps the most vivid and imaginative writer of the English Romanticism period, Samuel Taylor Coleridge’s best-known poems range from the opium-inspired "Kubla Khan" ("In Xanadu did Kubla Khan a stately pleasure-dome decree") to the nightmarish vision of the "Rime of the Ancient Mariner" and the medieval ballad "Christabel."
 Recurring themes include remembrance and solitude, youth and age, mortality and lost love.

 The author of “To His Coy Mistress,” Marvell penned one of the most urgently seductive poems ever recorded.
 The opening lines: "Had we but world enough and time, this coyness, Lady, were no crime."
 Read the rest of this timeless work of art along with Marvell's other poems in this complete collection.

 John Keats only lived from 1795 to 1821, yet in that brief period, he succeeded in writing an outstanding number of romantic poems.
 This volume contains all the poetry published during his lifetime, including the entire Endymion, his Odes, "Lamia", and the two versions of "Hyperion."
 In addition, the book features Keats's prose and a selection of his letters.